Cancer

 Recommendations include:

-• While avoiding sugars is not necessary, it is best to consume most of sugars from naturally occurring sources and nutrient-dense sources, such as vegetables, fruits, plain dairy, and whole grains.
+• While avoiding sugars is not necessary nor feasible, it is best to consume most sugars from naturally occurring sources and nutrient-dense sources, such as vegetables, fruits, plain dairy, and whole grains.

-• Limit the amount of added sugars in the diet by reducing portion sizes of desserts and sweets, reducing intake of processed foods high in added sugars and limiting sugars-sweetened beverages.
+• Limit the amount of added sugars in the diet by reducing portion sizes of desserts and sweets, reducing intakes of processed foods high in added sugars and limiting sugar-sweetened beverages.

 For more information, additional resources include: